grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

 cultural forces of global capital.
 I wrote a response letter to Harper's Magazine expounding on this criticism, which they duly published.

 To be fair to Baker, it's a bit of a cheap shot on my part to claim that problems of gentrification are far too complex to address with a few policy tweaks.
 Of *course* they are.
 It just bugs me when they are not framed that way.
-Yes, let's try messing with local housing policy --- how can we not?
-But let's not kid ourselves by pretending policy changes will spur rich people to make space for all classes and cultures in our city.
+Yes, let's try messing with local housing policy --- how can we not? --- But let's not kid ourselves by pretending policy changes will spur rich people to make space for all classes and cultures in our city.
 The rich people just love the city *too* much now.
 They want the whole thing to themselves.
 We need bigger solutions to this big problem.

-And I guess the editors of Harper's saw some merit to my point, but perhaps felt I wasn't being quite concise enough about it.
+And I guess the editors of Harper's saw some merit to my point.
+Looking back now --- in light of the housing turmoil brought on by the pandemic
+--- it does seem to have a touch of prescience about it.

+[//]: # (Maybe delete the unedited version?
+See writing sample for ANHD)

+Perhaps Harper's felt I wasn't being quite concise enough about it.
 They heavily edited what I submitted without discussing it with me.
 Here's my letter, as published: https://harpers.org/archive/2018/09/letters-september-2018/

 And here's the letter as I submitted it.
 (I have no say as to which